-Jenkins’ arrangements on songs like "But Beautiful" and "For All We Know" were full of lush strings - sentimental, but never overly so.
-Cole’s vocals are superb.
-His voice had fully matured by 1958, and was full of the warmth and romance.
+Jenkins’ arrangements were full of lush strings, sentimental, but never overly so.
+And Cole’s vocals are superb.
+His voice was fully matured by 1958, full of warmth and romance.

 Cole’s next album that he recorded in 1958 was actually not released until 1959.
 In fact, the singer recorded so much in this calendar year that it took three years for Capitol Records to release all of the material.
 In July, he recorded the album Welcome To The Club which was an album of all swing tunes arranged by Dave Cavanaugh.

 The band that Cole and Cavanaugh worked with was essentially Count Basie’s Orchestra, minus the Count.
 Conflicting record contracts—Cole was on Capitol, Basie on Roulette—made it difficult for the two to work together officially.
 So Basie’s band is uncredited.
 Pity the session pianist Gerald Wiggins, who had to fill in for one of the greatest jazz pianists ever Count Basie, while accompanying one of the other greatest jazz pianists ever Nat King Cole.